(Last Updated On: 29/06/2020)

-We can never get enough of aquariums, and yet there are so many great examples, so I have asked my fellow bloggers to contribute their own favourites.
+We can never get enough of aquariums and we visit lots of them in Bangkok, Singapore, Kuala Lumpur, and yet there are so many great examples, so I have asked my fellow travel bloggers to contribute their own favourites.
 This post represents a wish-list for my family and I hope it will inspire you too as much as it excites us.

 The Best Aquariums in Europe